| Neoplastic Disorders :

 replaced.
 However, when this possibility is rejected iron replacement

 becomes contraindicate because of the physiologic mechanisms of this anemia.
+The utilization of

 erythropoietin is sometimes indicated if treatment for the underlying